Saheb/nutrient-risk-profiler/walkthrough.md

 # Walkthrough - Nutrient Risk Profiler

-I have built a "Yuka-like" web application to check the risk profile of Indian food items.
+I have built a "Yuka-like" web application to check the risk profile of food items.

 ## Features Implemented